Volunteers Needed for 2023-2024 Pulaski Program

-CAP uses Too Good for Drugs, an evidence-based skill development program.
-The program mitigates risk factors and enhances protective factors related to alcohol, tobacco, and other drug (ATOD) use.
-The lessons introduce and develop social and emotional skills for making healthy choices, building positive friendships, developing confidence, communicating effectively, and resisting peer pressure and influence.
-Research links these skills with healthy development and academic success.
+The Too Good for Drugs curriculum is an evidence-based, life skills program.
+It is designed to reduce risk factors and enhance protective factors related to alcohol, nicotine, and cannabis use.
+The lessons introduce and develop social and emotional skills for making healthy choices, building positive friendships, developing self-efficacy, communicating effectively, and resisting peer pressure.
+Research has linked these skills with healthy development and academic success.

 A small investment with tremendous payoff

 Stella Reinen, a longtime CAP volunteer, shared, “I can honestly say it has been rewarding to know that I have assisted in accomplishing a positive service for the young people in our community.
 As a bilingual volunteer, it brings me great joy to see our Hispanic youth gain insight into what Riverhead CAP provides to our community as a whole.”

 “Without volunteers, especially bilingual volunteers, CAP would not be able to continue to provide drug and alcohol education, counseling and prevention to our Riverhead Schools and community.
 As the old saying goes, ’It takes a village to raise a child’,” Ms. Reinen added.